 So now that we’ve seen the two screenshots, let’s talk about the level of engagement driven by these sales emails based on what they did or didn’t do with their words.

-First, the craft brand email: Engagement level = zero.
+Email 1: The craft brand email: Engagement level = zero.
 There was nothing to entice me to open it, as you can see.

-Second, the seed store email: Engagement level = high.
+Email 2: The seed store email: Engagement level = high.
 Even though this email was promoting flower bulbs and I didn’t see the pictures of the beautiful flowers, I could see enough text to get me interested.
 I clicked through to the website to start shopping.